-Although we here at BestUSAOnlineCasinos.net might have suggested in a previous post that the San Fransisco 49ers could have been a decent value bet to cover their massive 10 point spread at home, the Los Angeles Rams decided to push our faces in it and beat them by 29.
-Yup, it was the same point difference as the SNF game and when teams are winning by that big of a margin you can expect that bookmakers are going to be adjusting the lines accordingly in the following week, so expect to see some juicier odds for Week 8.
+Although we at Best USA Online Casinos might have suggested San Fransisco could be decent value +10 at home, the Los Angeles Rams decided to push our faces in it, beating them by 29.
+Yes, it was the same difference as Sunday Night Football and when teams are winning by that big of a margin, it’s known bookmakers are adjusting lines accordingly, so expect juicier odds for Week 8.